thrstyphreak/thrstyphreak/README.md

-# Hello I am thrstyphreak
+# I am thrstyphreak
-# I am a aspiring network architect
+# Aspring network architect and cyber security professional
-# Currently doing Bug Bounty
+# Currently doing bug bounty
-# As well as freelance
+# As well as IT freelancing